 Before setting up Insider One MCP, ensure you have:

-• Insider One API keys with analytics access: Navigate to InOne > Settings > Integration Settings > API Keys to use one of the existing Analytics API keys or create a new key.
+Insider One API Key (analytics access): Navigate to InOne > Settings > Integration Settings > API Keys to use an e existing Analytics API key or create a new key.
 For more information, refer to API Authentication Tokens.

 Only users with Administrator permission can generate tokens.
 If your account is not allowed to complete this operation, you can consult the Insider One team.

-We recommend not to reuse an existing API key.
+We recommend not to reuse an existing API key or credentials.
 Create a dedicated key set specifically for your MCP client, to reduce risk if an agent attempts unintended actions.

 MCP-Compatible Clients